beancount/docs/docs/installing_beancount.md

 #### With WSL<a id="with-wsl"></a>

-The newly released Windows 10 Anniversary Update brings WSL 'Windows Subsystem for Linux' with [<span class="underline">bash on Ubuntu on Windows</span>](https://blogs.msdn.microsoft.com/wsl/2016/07/08/bash-on-ubuntu-on-windows-10-anniversary-update/) (installation instructions and more at [<span class="underline">https://msdn.microsoft.com/commandline/wsl/about</span>](https://msdn.microsoft.com/commandline/wsl/about)).
+The newly released Windows 10 Anniversary Update brings WSL 'Windows Subsystem for Linux' with [<u>bash on Ubuntu on Windows</u>](https://blogs.msdn.microsoft.com/wsl/2016/07/08/bash-on-ubuntu-on-windows-10-anniversary-update/) (installation instructions and more at [<u>https://msdn.microsoft.com/commandline/wsl/about</u>](https://msdn.microsoft.com/commandline/wsl/about)).

 This makes beancount installation easy, from bash: